 Tour de Forth 2019

 Enjoy the beautiful views on the way out, but remember to save something for the hills on the return leg.
 This event is being run to raise money for Radio Forth's Cash for Kids and Mercy Corps with all funds raised equally split between these great causes.
-Entry fee is £30, with an early bird discounted entry fee of £25 to 31st December 2018.
 The event was over-subscribed in 2018 and even though we have increased the number of places, don't delay entering by clicking on the button below as once full we will have to stop taking entries!

 Enter the Tour de Forth